Teaching Fellow in the Social Sciences (2021–23)

 Nineteenth- and twentieth-century United States; history of the American South; cultural, social, and political history; race and racism; gender and sexuality; violence; science, medicine, and the body; mass and visual culture; collective memory; public history

 Alex received his BA in history and political science from the University of Southern California in 2012.
 He specializes in the history of the American South, examining how the region was less an exception to than a bellwether of national trends.
 His diverse interests cohere around a central driving force: using an interdisciplinary approach to explain the bizarre, the weird, and the seemingly out of place by tracing the conditions of possibility that enable particular thoughts, events, and movements to transpire at specific moments in time.
 Alex has recently written about postbellum efforts to induce immigration to the American South and the controversies surrounding the corpse of John Wilkes Booth.
-He is preparing his dissertation, which explores how the Civil War produced a culture of disembodiment that led to the use of particular forms of violence in spectacle lynchings.
+His dissertation examines how white Southerners continued to work through the violence and destruction of the Civil War through spectacles of the body for fifty years following Appomattox.

 [Book Review] Bone Rooms: From Scientific Racism to Human Prehistory in Museums by Samuel J. Redman.
 American Nineteenth Century History 18, no. 2 (2017): 196–98.